-Technology is a fundamental component of any digital transformation project, thus it is important to understand the current state of technology being used in the project [82][8, 12, 16, 17].
+Technology is a fundamental component of any digital transformation project, thus it is important to understand the current state of technology being used in the project [8, 12, 16, 17].
 In digital transformation projects technologies are typically defined as combinations of social, mobile, analytics, cloud, and the Internet of Things (IoT), often referred to as the SMACIT technologies.
 The use of SMACIT technologies is actually what distinguishes digital transformation from previous IT-enabled transformations.
-The adoption of these technologies is a new venture for many governments, as the scale and scope of the changes associated with their use are unclear [26] [52].
-Platforms are also cited as an important category of technology used in government digital transformation efforts [17][8].
+The adoption of these technologies is a new venture for many governments, as the scale and scope of the changes associated with their use are unclear [26].
+Platforms are also cited as an important category of technology used in government digital transformation efforts [17].

 Innovation, or digital innovation, is regarded as constituting one of the core elements of digital transformation [5], [27].
 The use of digital technology during the process of innovating is referred to as digital innovation [28].
 Digital innovation concerns, among other things, radical change of the nature and structure of new products and services, resulting in novel value creation.
 Since digital transformation in most cases is realized through projects, the characteristics of digital innovations will impact management of digital transformation projects [5].
 Accordingly, this dimension is considered important to investigate.
-Authors have reported that the intersection between digital transformation and innovation is multi-faceted and multi-dimensional, making it complex and challenging to manage [17, 27].
+Authors have reported that the intersection between digital transformation and innovation is multi-faceted and multi-dimensional, and challenging to manage [17, 27].

 Project complexity

 The rapid technological advancements and fast changing organizational environments have contributed to projects becoming increasingly complex [29].
-Hence, managing projects is increasingly difficult, and in cases of high project complexity the result may be unsatisfied stakeholders, increased cost, poor project performance, and even withdrawal of projects[19].
-Defining project complexity is not easy due to it’s vague nature, and to date no coherent definition of project complexity exists [3, 30].
-Despite difficulties of defining complexity, several researchers underline that a high level definition of project complexity should include aspects of structural, dynamic and interaction elements [29].
-According to Baccarini, one of the pioneers within the field, project complexity is “consisting of many varied interrelated parts and can be operationalized in terms of differentiation and interdependency.”[31].
+Defining project complexity however, is not easy due to it’s vague nature, and to date no coherent definition of project complexity exists [3, 30].
+Despite difficulties of defining complexity, several researchers underline that a high level definition of project complexity should include aspects of structural, and dynamic interactions of elements [29].
+According to Baccarini, project complexity is “consisting of many varied interrelated parts and can be operationalized in terms of differentiation and interdependency.”[31].
 This definition has been further developed by both Baccarini and other researchers, proposing to first include organizational complexity and then technological complexity [32].
 Geraldi [33] expanded the complexity concept by including the softer aspects taking place at the intersection between people and technology, such politics, ambiguity and empathy.
 Another element that is considered as a dimension of project complexity is uncertainty, i.e. uncertainties in goals and methods [32].

 According to Browing [34], a complex project comprises of multiple and multidimensional activities that are interrelated to one another in various ways to accomplish a shared goal or objective [34].
 Following this, Oehmen et al.[35] identified four characteristics of project complexity: (1) it contains multiple components; (2) it processes a number of connections between the components; (3) the interactions between components are dynamic, and finally; (4) the behaviour of the project resulting from the interplay among the components cannot be explained as the simple sum of the components.
 The four characteristics imply that the interplay between the components is far more complex than just adding the parts; rather they are interconnected in dynamic and extensive relationships that impact the behaviour of the project.
 Therefore, conceptual and integrative project complexity models should take on a holistic approach and be able to capture the important types of variables, and assist in describing and understand their relationships [8, 29].